haptork/easyLambda/_docs/03-hello-world.md

   std::tie(res) = ezl::rise(ezl::fromMem({number}))
                     .map(std::sqrt).colsResult()
                     .map(std::cbrt).colsResult()
-                    .runResult()[0];
+                    .get()[0];
   return res;
 }
 {% endhighlight %}

-To get the end result of the data-flow as a return value one can use `.runResult()` in place of `.run()`.
+To get the result of the dataflow as a return value one can use `.get()` in place of `.run()`.
 The return value is always a vector of tuple of various values returned.
 With [0] at the end we get the first tuple of the result and with tie we assign the tuple values to the variables inside the tie.

 ### Count

 Let us say from a data source with rows having two columns, we want to count the number of rows that addup to more than 5.
-Here, is the data-flow for this.
+Here, is the dataflow for this.

 {% highlight ruby %}
 using ezl::rise;